 - 1 clove garlic, finely minced

 - parchment paper for wrapping

 - 1 egg white for sealing paper shut

-- Curl the edges of the parchment paper under the fish to create a taco-shaped, sealed envelope.
-Place the fish onto a baking sheet and bake for 15 minutes.
+- Place each serving onto a baking sheet and bake for 10 to 15 minutes, depending on how thick and large your fish is.
+For example, a 4 oz thin piece of salmon is usually perfect at 10 minutes.
 Serve fish in its paper so that guests can rip into the paper themselves.
 This helps maintain moisture and aroma.

 Nutrition Information:Yield: 1 Serving Size: 1 Servings

 Amount Per Serving: Calories: 298